Letter 61: I feel a mixture of joy and its opposite.

 To Olympius.
 (359/360)

-But it was only fitting that not only the best of doctors but also the best of orators should attend the emperor.
-And so for a long time Olympius has been close to him, and now the orator has arrived too.
+But indeed it was necessary that not only the foremost of physicians but also the foremost of orators should be at the emperor's side.
+And for this reason, long ago Olympius was near him, and now the orator has arrived.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.